 “I’m not really a ‘lady,’ ” Kora countered.
 “I’m kind of both at this point.
 Maybe I should be the one in the middle.”

 “I think it’s perfect as is,” Eun said.
-“When we first met, Peter was the least balanced of all three of us.
+“When the three of us met, Peter was imbalanced.
 We taught him how to find his center.”

 Kora said, “And in so doing, he helped us find ours.
 Gotcha.”

 “We’re light years beyond these unevolved simians.”
-Peter regarded the fresh-faced prom-goers.
-“They’ve been brainwashed by Hallmark to crave trinkets, live muted lives, and don invisible chains made from debt.”
+Peter studied the fresh-faced prom-goers.
+“They’re brainwashed by Hallmark to crave trinkets, live muted lives, and don invisible chains made from debt.”

 “How are we beyond them?”
 Kora asked.